 The Kickapoo Reserve Management Board (Board) is an eleven-member citizen board that is attached to the Wisconsin Department of Tourism under section 15.03, Wisconsin Statutes.
+The Board manages the Reserve on behalf of the Ho-Chunk Nation and the State of Wisconsin.
+The Board duties and powers are outlined in section 41.40, Wisconsin Statutes.
 The Board is created under section 15.445(2), Wisconsin Statutes, and consists of the following members appointed by the governor to serve for staggered three-year terms:

 1. Four members who are residents of the area composed of the villages of La Farge and Ontario, the towns of Stark and